Discovery Café Sessions

 Digital Management of Diabetes

-Across the full spectrum of patient care, the management of diabetes has been flooded with new technology and treatment options for both type 1 and type 2 diabetes – there is a range of new devices and software, including automatic insulin infusion systems, glucose sensors, AI-based algorithms and decision support tools, with artificial pancreas on the horizon.
-This session will focus on these areas as well as clinical use cases that highlight the value of AI.
+Across the spectrum of patient care, the management of diabetes has been flooded with new technology and treatment options for both type 1 and type 2 diabetes – there is a range of new devices and software, including automatic insulin infusion systems, glucose sensors, AI-based algorithms and decision support tools, with an artificial pancreas on the horizon.
+This session will focus on these areas and clinical use cases that highlight the value of AI.

 Moderator: Deborah Wexler, MD, Clinical Director, Diabetes Center, MGH; Associate Professor, HMS

-Marie McDonnell, MD, Section Chief and Director, Diabetes Program, BWH; Lecturer, HMS
+Marie McDonnell, MD, Section Chief and Director, Diabetes Program, BH; Lecturer, HMS